Managing small group visibility

 - the </> symbol indicates Visible in Embed (on any embedded small group List/Map on your website).
 All Active groups (and Future groups, if enabled in the module's options) show in the embed, even if sign-up is not yet open.

 - the tablet symbol indicates Visible in Connect.
-Connect includes the Group List application, which can be used to help people view a menu of your church's Active small groups (and Future groups, if enabled in the module's options) on a laptop or tablet running at your church Information point.
-This can be especially helpful for those without access to My ChurchSuite or unable to access your church's website at home.
+Connect includes the Group List application, which can be used to help people view a menu of your Active small groups (and Future groups, if enabled in the module's options) on a laptop or tablet running at your meeting/event Information point.
+This can be especially helpful for those without access to My ChurchSuite or unable to access your website at home.

 See the related support articles for how to enable and customise the small group sign-up feature for your small groups.